Poor Oral Hygiene Health Risks & Tips To Fix From Madison Dentists

 Periodontal disease is the leading factor associated with chronic health conditions.
 Turning your gums into a direct gateway for harmful bacteria and plaque, periodontal disease can have lasting effects on your overall health.
 Recent studies have also shown people who suffer from gum disease are more likely to have a chronic condition as well.

 How Dental Health Affects Overall Health

+The importance of maintaining excellent oral hygiene cannot be overstated.
 Most health complications can be prevented simply by taking care of your mouth.
-Listed below are a few debilitating chronic conditions and health problems that are believed to be associated with poor oral hygiene.
+Below are a few debilitating chronic conditions and health problems believed to be associated with poor oral hygiene.